sherzod-hakimov/clemcore/README.md

 ## Use Case: Benchmarker

 As a benchmarker you want to run multiple models for all games that constitute the benchmark.
-Therefore, you will checkout the `clemgames` repository into a new workspace directory.
+Therefore, you will checkout the [clembench](https://github.com/clp-research/clembench) repository into a new workspace directory.
 You will add the `key.json` to the workspace to access the backends.
 In addition, you might need to add additional model entries that are not yet packaged to a `model_registry.json`.
 Then you will run via the cli `clem run -g all -m model1` etc. or potentially use a batch script.